MistyCommunity/Documentation/src/content/coding/using-remote-commands/rest.md

 ]
 ```
 If there is an issue, Misty returns an HTTP error code and error message.

-**Note:** Not all of Misty's API is equally complete.
-You may see some commands labeled "Beta" or "Alpha" because the related hardware, firmware, or software is still under development.
-Feel free to use these commands, but realize they may behave unpredictably at this time.

 ## Images & Display